Fantail Shrimp

 Notes

-- If you do not have a temperature thermometer to check the temperature of the oil, place the hob on medium-high heat.
-Test whether the oil has reached temperature by sprinkling a couple of drops of water into the oil.
-If the oil has reached a high temperature, it should sizzle and spit a little bit which means it’s ready to use for frying.
+If you do not have a cooking thermometer to check the temperature of the oil, test whether the oil has reached temperature by sprinkling a couple of drops of water into the oil.
+If the oil has reached a high temperature, it should sizzle and spit a little bit which means it's ready to use for frying.
 You will need to keep a close eye on the shrimp to check whether you need to adjust the temperature of the oil.

 Nutrition